-9. Provide Your Guinea Pig Some Indoor Playtime
+9. Provide Your Guinea Pig Indoor Playtime

 Outdoor guinea pigs might also have large cages and greater areas to run around.

-Look for a room this is free from holes or openings (so your guinea pig won’t by chance getaway) and wherein your guinea pig will be secure from harm (there aren’t any cords or plastic that can be chew, for instance).
+Look for a room this is free from holes or openings (so your guinea pig won’t by chance getaway) and wherein your guinea pig will be secure from harm (there aren’t any cords or plastic that can be chewed, for instance).

 So, as long as you supervise, your guinea pig will enjoy the danger of running across the room and get some exercising.

 Indoor playpens with tubes, ladders, packing containers, and other devices to amuse guinea pigs are another alternative.

 You can create one on your own; however, elements for them can also be found at puppy stores.